 Illinois drivers, you’ve got places to be.

-From Lake Shore Drive, to gameday in Champaign, to the Land of Lincoln’s historical sites, you can drive with confidence knowing you’re covered with car insurance, from Lemonade.
+From Lake Shore Drive, to gameday in Champaign, to the Land of Lincoln’s historical sites, you can drive with confidence knowing you’re covered with car insurance in Illinois, from Lemonade.

 With Lemonade Car, we’re offering top-of-the-line coverage and trunkloads of discounts, all while doing our best to make the road (and the world around us) a better place.